arthuroliveira/servicenow-cli/README.md

+# ServiceNow CLI
+Tool used to develop for servicenow instance locally

 ## Instalation
+npm install servicenow-cli -g
-###You might need sudo access
+> You might need sudo access
-npm install servicenow-cli